act17/nsortdisplay/README.md

 # Checklist for Next Release
   The following should be all completed by Release Candidate 1.0.0:

-  - Fix the stack smashing that occurs for some reason.
+  - Fix the stack smashing that occurs for some reason. *May have been fixed in Beta 2.1.0.*

-  - Correct error where the array used by the program, for some reason, has a zero in it.
+  - Correct error where the array used by the program, for some reason, has a zero in it. *Fixed in Beta 2.1.0.*

-  - Add entry-redundancy protection (As in, you cannot select a previously selected entry.) in ``arraysel();``.
+  - Add entry-redundancy protection (As in, you cannot select a previously selected entry.) in ``arraysel();``. *Added in Beta 2.1.0.*

   - Ensure that the current method of elapsing time in ``ncomp();`` is correct - perhaps passing a pointer into the Algorithm pThread that is incremented by the pThreaded function would provide superior accuracy.

 # Changelog
+  *Beta 2.1.0* (September 19th, 2022)
+  - Rewritten the entirety of ``arraysel();``.
+It now has an actually functional quasi-random array-filling thing, and now is presentable in function.

   *Beta 2.0.2* (September 12th, 2022)
   - Fixed an issue with ``main();``'s required-space-checking routine where the error message informing the user that their screen size is too small would not print. *Thanks to user ``Simon`` on the Doom Emacs Discord for pointing this out.*
   - Fixed error within ``delaysel();`` where the integer ``delay`` could be checked for a value, even though no value was assigned to it. *Thanks to user ``endangered`` on the Doom Emacs Discord for pointing this out.